 Marine navigation and skills

-For paddlers: know the basic strokes and skills, including bracing, surf landing and launching, and self-rescue techniques.
+For paddlers: consider a combination of charts, compass, and GPS technology to ensure your ability to navigate the complex network of islands which make up Gwaii Haanas.
+Paddlers should know basic strokes and maneuvering skills, including bracing, surf landing and launching, and self-rescue techniques.
 Knowing when not to paddle is an essential skill as well.
-Paddlers must be flexible enough to remain onshore during certain weather conditions.
+Schedules must be flexible enough to remain onshore during poor weather conditions.
 See our checklist for details on what to bring on your kayak trip.

-For boaters: ensure your equipment including engine, navigational devices and depth sounders are in good working order and make sure you have enough fuel—there are no fuel stations in Gwaii Haanas.
+For boaters: ensure your equipment, including engine, navigational devices and depth sounders are in good working order.
+Always carry enough fuel as there are no fuel stations in Gwaii Haanas.
 Understand how marine hazards and weather may impact your ability to travel.
 Be considerate of less manoeuvrable vessels in constricted areas such as Burnaby Narrows, and the north side of SGang Gwaay.
-Navigation skills are extremely important, especially on the coast where fog is a factor.
+Navigation skills are extremely important, especially on the western and southern coasts where fog is a factor.

 Gwaii Haanas is so remote that you cannot rely on other people if you get into trouble.
 It's recommended that independent travellers carry VHF radios, but even so, it is possible that it will take several hours, even in good weather, for help to arrive.